 - Development of quality assurance within the EHEA/Bologna Process, including preparatory work for the Rome Ministerial Conference 2020; preparation of a joint E4 conference on QA in the EHEA on that same occasion; participation in specific Bologna Process implementation projects (on stakeholder involvement, on the future of quality assurance in Europe, on QA of the European University Networks, on a European framework for microcredentials, and specific support to QA agencies not yet in compliance with the ESG).

 - Revision of the guidelines, methodology, tools and other elements of the ENQA Agency Review process based on the outcomes of the external review (including the self-assessment).
 ENQA Secretariat and Board will analyse and evaluate changes needed to its ENQA Agency Reviews and will start implementing those changes.

-- Professionalisation of QA and staff at QA agencies (ENQA Leadership programme; webinars on topics highlighted by the members; explorations on developing a MOOC on quality assurance).
+- Professionalisation of QA and staff at QA agencies (ENQA Leadership programme; webinars on topics highlighted by the members; member-led working groups on specific topics).

-- Quality assurance capacity building, in particular in the ASEAN region (the SHARE project), in Africa (the HAQAA initiative), in India (MIELES-project), China and Cambodia (TEEDE-project) and Morocco (EQUAM-M).
+- Quality assurance capacity building beyond Europe, in particular in the ASEAN region (the SHARE project), in Africa (the HAQAA initiative), and in Latin America (EQUAM-LA).